crowdsecurity/crowdsec/docs/v1.X/docs/references/events.md

 # Events

-An `Event` is the runtime representation of an item being processed by crowdsec : It be a Log line being parsed, or an Overflow being reprocessed.
+An `Event` is the runtime representation of an item being processed by crowdsec, it can be:

+ - a log line being parsed

+ - an overflow being reprocessed

 The `Event` object is modified by parsers, scenarios, and directly via user [statics expressions](/Crowdsec/v1/references/parsers/#statics) (for example).